Black Country

 The Black Country is a loosely defined area of England's West Midlands.
-It is mainly urban, covering most of the Dudley and Sandwell metropolitan boroughs, with the Metropolitan Borough of Walsall and the City of Wolverhampton.
+It is mainly urban, covering most of the Dudley, Sandwell, Walsall and Wolverhampton metropolitan boroughs.
 The 14 mi road between Wolverhampton and Birmingham was described as "one continuous town" in 1785.

 The area was one of the Industrial Revolution's birthplaces.
-Its name was first recorded in the 1840s, and derives either from the 30 foot thick coal seam close to the surface or the production of coal, coke, iron, glass, bricks and steel which produced high levels of soot and air pollution.
+Its name was first recorded in the 1840s, and derives either from the 30 ft coal seam close to the surface or the production of coal, coke, iron, glass, bricks and steel which produced high levels of soot and air pollution.

 Extent

 South Staffordshire in 1911.
 The Black Country lies to the west and north-west of the city of Birmingham.

 The Black Country has no single set of defined boundaries.
-Some traditionalists define it as "the area where the coal seam comes to the surface – so West Bromwich, Coseley, Oldbury, Blackheath, Cradley Heath, Old Hill, Bilston, Dudley, Tipton, Wednesbury, and parts of Halesowen, Walsall and Smethwick or what used to be known as Warley."
+Some traditionalists define it as "the area where the coal seam comes to the surface – so Wolverhampton, Coseley, Oldbury, Blackheath, Cradley Heath, Old Hill, Bilston, Dudley, Tipton, Wednesbury, and parts of Halesowen, Walsall and Smethwick or what used to be known as Warley."
 There are records from the 18th century of shallow coal mines in Wolverhampton, however.
 Others have included areas slightly outside the coal field which were associated with heavy industry.

 Walsall and Wolverhampton’s Black Country status was secure throughout the 19th century and the first half of the 20th, with Arthur Mee positing that Wolverhampton was the “capital of The Black Country” in The King's England: Staffordshire (1937).
 Both boroughs were expanded to include increasingly suburban outskirts, which may have influenced the Dudley-centric publication The BlackCountryMan (and later, the Black Country Bugle) to perpetuate the idea that neither borough was part of the region (although the Bugle now includes content on all four boroughs).
 The towns of Dudley and Tipton are today generally considered to be the centre.

 Bilston-born Samuel Griffiths, in his 1876 Griffiths Guide to the Iron Trade of Great Britain, stated: "The Black Country commences at Wolverhampton, extends a distance of sixteen miles to Stourbridge, eight miles to West Bromwich, penetrating the northern districts through Willenhall to Bentley, The Birchills, Walsall and Darlaston, Wednesbury, Smethwick and Dudley Port, West Bromwich and Hill Top, Brockmoor, Wordsley and Stourbridge.
 As the atmosphere becomes purer, we get to the higher ground of Brierley Hill, nevertheless here also, as far as the eye can reach, on all sides, tall chimneys vomit forth great clouds of smoke".

 Today the term commonly refers to the majority of the four metropolitan boroughs of Dudley, Sandwell, Walsall and Wolverhampton although it is said that "no two Black Country men or women will agree on where it starts or ends".